2019 Pappajohn Student Entrepreneurial Venture Competition winners

 VIM is a piece of hardware that attaches to existing weight equipment.
 This hardware can track the weight, sets and reps performed by the individual exercising, and send it straight to their mobile device.
 Additionally, the software analyses the data and gives meaningful action points so individuals can hit their goals.

 Drake University Finalists

 About the Pappajohn Student Entrepreneurial Venture Competition

 Sponsored by John Pappajohn and Equity Dynamics, Inc., the Pappajohn Student Entrepreneurial Venture Competition is intended for college and university students in Iowa who have an interest in starting their own business.
 This competition runs annually in the spring.
-Plans are judged based on content and viability of the plan.
-The competition consists of two parts: Round 1, regional; and Round 2, statewide.
-In Round 1, the competition awards up to three $500 grants in each region.
-The successful regional finalists head to the statewide competition for Round 2, where the top three business plans receive $5,000 each.
+Plans are judged based on a) content/concept, and b) viability of business.
+Three (3) seed grants in the amount of $5,000 each will be awarded to the top three applicants who submit and present in the final competition.
+Regional (round 1) winners who advance to the finals but do not win the top awards will receive $500 per team.

 Each of the five regional locations will select no more than three top business plans to compete in the final competition.
 Regional competitions may include personal interviews or oral presentations at the discretion of the regional centers.